Currency:USD $

 The Role of Patents in Gaming Industry Strategies

-The discussion on Sony's approach to patenting technology involves a crucial concept known as "patent hoarding."
+The discussion on Sony's approach to patenting technology involves a crucial concept known as "patent hoarding".
 Essentially, this practice involves acquiring patents not necessarily for immediate implementation but to secure a competitive edge.
 The 2009 Sony TV patent, meant to allow skipping ads by vocalizing the brand name, remains a notable example.
-Despite never being executed, Sony's choice to secure this patent ensures that no other entity can utilize it without paying a licensing fee, at least until it expires in 2030.
+Despite never being executed, Sony's choice to secure this patent prevented any other entity from utilizing it without paying a licensing fee until it expired in 2030.

 This strategy of stockpiling patents serves multiple purposes, primarily as a form of asset management within the gaming industry.
 Here's how it often plays out: